 penitent, saved from himself, crawling to our feet of his own accord.

-capable of being shaped or bent or drawn out
+capable of being shaped or bent

 But we create human nature.
 Men are infinitely

 "Malleable" also means "easily influenced"--this should be the chosen definition when describing human nature.
 But O'Brien's point about creating human nature connects to its Latin root ("malleus" means "hammer"), which emphasizes the physical and emotional torture that Winston is undergoing.

 forlorn, jailbird’s face with a nobby forehead running back into a bald scalp, a crooked nose and battered-looking cheekbones above which the eyes were fierce and watchful.